The Harmony HTTP Connector establishes access to an HTTP server through a RESTful web service (REST API).

 The HTTP connector provides an interface for creating an HTTP connection, the foundation used for generating instances of HTTP activities.
 These activities, once configured, interact with an HTTP server through the connection.

-The HTTP connector is accessed from the design component palette's Connectivity tab (see Connectors in Design Component Palette).
+The HTTP connector is accessed from the design component palette's Connections tab (see Design Component Palette).

 This connector is used to first configure an HTTP connection.
 Activity types associated with that connection are then used to create instances of activities that can be used as sources (to provide data) or targets (to consume data) in an operation or a script.